The 20 Best Subconjunctival Hemorrhage Doctors Near Me in Glen Burnie, MD

 English

 Fasika A. Woreta, M.D., M.P.H. is a cornea and cataract specialist and the Eugene de Juan, M.D.
 Professor of Ophthalmic Education at Wilmer Eye Institute’s Baltimore and Columbia locations.
 Her expertise is in in corneal and external eye diseases, including complex cataracts and anterior segment reconstruction following trauma.
 Dr. Woreta is currently the director of the Eye Trauma Center and the director of the Ophthalmology Residency Program at the Wilmer Eye Institute.
 An associate professor of ophthalmology, Dr. Woreta received her M.D. degree from the Johns Hopkins University School of Medicine and her M.P.H. degree from the Johns Hopkins Bloomberg School of Public Health.
 She completed her residency in ophthalmology at the Wilmer Eye Institute, then completed a fellowship in cornea and refractive surgery at the Bascom-Palmer Eye Institute at the University of Miami, as well as an accident and emergency and cataract fellowship at Moorfields Eye Hospital.
 Dr. Woreta is rated as an Experienced provider by MediFind in the treatment of Subconjunctival Hemorrhage.
-Her top areas of expertise are Endophthalmitis, Cataract, Hyphema, Cataract Removal, and Corneal Transplant.
+She is also highly rated in 13 other conditions, according to our data.
+Her clinical expertise encompasses Endophthalmitis, Cataract, Hyphema, Cataract Removal, and Corneal Transplant.
+Dr. Woreta is board certified in American Board Of Ophthalmology.

 Experienced in Subconjunctival Hemorrhage